-A: Certain students who are currently participating in their 12 months of post-completion OPT are allowed to file for an additional 24 months of OPT.
-F-1 students who subsequently enroll in a new academic program and earn another qualifying STEM degree at a higher educational level are eligible for one additional 24-month STEM OPT extension.
 To improve the educational benefit of the STEM OPT extension, the rule requires employers to implement formal training programs to augment students' academic learning through practical experience.
 This requirement is intended to equip students with a more comprehensive understanding of their selected area of study and broader functionality within that field.
-The rule permits an F-1 student participating in a 12-month period of post-completion OPT based on a non-STEM degree to use a prior eligible STEM degree from a U.S. institution of higher education as a basis to apply for a STEM OPT extension, as long as both degrees were received from currently accredited educational institutions.
 The practical training opportunity must be directly related to the previously obtained STEM degree.

-A: To qualify you must be maintaining your F-1 status and fulfill all the following criteria:
+To qualify, you must be maintaining your F-1 status and fulfill all the following criteria:

-- Are approved for your initial allocation of 12 months of post completion OPT.
+- Approved for your initial allocation of up to12 months of post completion OPT

 - Have an offer of paid employment for at least 20 hours per week from an employer enrolled in E-verify.
 E-Verify information can be found here.
-Student may not be self-employed.
+Students may not be self-employed.

-- Have kept ISSS updated with both your physical address and employer address.
+- Kept ISSS updated with both your physical address and employer address.

 - Have not exceeded more than 90 days of unemployment while on OPT.